Vaccine mandates and exemptions, with Maria Teresa Marangoni and Jonathan Kuo

 Maria Teresa Marangoni is a PhD student in History at the University of Exeter, exploring the relationship between global health discourse and local health governance, focusing on childhood immunisation policy and the Veneto region in Northern Italy.
 Her background is in Social and Environmental Studies, International Studies, and the Humanities.

 Jonathan Kuo is an MSc student in the History of Science, Technology, and Medicine at the University of Manchester on a Marshall Scholarship.
 His research focuses on the history of health activism in the nineteenth- and twentieth-century United States, with particular attention to groups labelled marginal, alternative, and controversial, to examine how activist claims to certain values are used to appeal to and inflect with individual conceptions of community and identity.
+He will start his MD/PhD in the history of medicine at Johns Hopkins University this autumn.

 Join the webinar